dgatf/msrc/README.md

 ## ESC telemetry

 Either RPM digital out or PWM signal can be used.
-The signal is send to Smartport as RPM sensor
+The signal is sent to Smartport as RPM sensor

 - Digital signal does not need to be calibrated but only Hobbywing protocol is implemented (other protocols can be implemented)
 - PWM signal can be from any ESC which has this output.
 The RPM value needs to be calibrated.
 To use the PWM signal from the ESC comment the sketch line #define ESC_DIGITAL